isomerpages/moe-sypt/pages/FAQs.md

 (5 mins)</p>
 </li>
 <li>
-<p>Open scoring (Chief juror requests all jurors to reveal their scores to
+<p>Open scoring (Head juror requests all jurors to reveal their scores to
 everyone and request jurors with highest and lowest score to comment) (5 min)</p>
 <p></p>